AdoHaha/ros_fun/README.md

 on your **host** machine.

-From there open [*excercises folder*](http://localhost:8888/exercises/1.%20introduction.ipynb) to access introduction
+From there open [*exercises folder*](http://localhost:8888/exercises/1.%20introduction.ipynb) to access introduction

 The demo uses ROS Humble